euphorie/osha.oiradoc/docs/manuals/editor2.rst

 * On each risk in the identification phase, an additional instruction will be displayed after the risk statement: “Select or add any measures that are already in place”.
 * All measures that were :ref:`defined by the tool creator for this risk <measures-risk-level>` are shown as selectable items to the user.
 * Apart from selecting (= confirming) the appropriate items, the user can also add additional measures that have been implemented in their organisation to tackle this risk.
 * The actual identification is pre-fixed with a **question**: “Are the measures that are selected above sufficient?”, to make it clear that the assessment of the risk needs to consider the concrete situation in the user's organisation.
-The Yes / No answer does not relate to the risk statement.
+The Yes / No answer does not relate to the risk statement - unlike in the standard version of an OiRA tool.
 * The **answers** below have the same effect as in a classic OiRA tool: “Yes (the remaining risk is acceptable)” means that the risk is under control and will not appear in the Action Plan.
 “No (more measures are required)” means that the risk will be added to the Action Plan so that further measures can be planned.

 .. figure:: images/editor/cms-measures-in-place-custom.png